-- Inspect the rental place before you sign the renting agreement. - If you pay any money get a receipt as evidence. - Read the tenancy agreement before you sign it, or get help with this. - Keep copies of your tenancy documents and receipts in a safe place.
+- Inspect the rental place before you sign the renting agreement. - If you pay any money get a receipt as evidence or keep a record. - Read the tenancy agreement before you sign it, or get help with this. - Keep copies of your tenancy documents and receipts in a safe place.